Easy Lobster Corn Chowder Recipe

 Lobster Corn Chowder Recipe Tips

-- Lobster: Use cooked lobster.
+- LOBSTER: Use cooked lobster.
 Frozen cooked lobster pieces from the grocery store are a great option, just let it thaw before adding to the recipe.
+You can use fresh lobster but you will have to cook it first.

-- Wine: Use a good dry wine, one that you would drink.
+- WINE: Use a good dry wine, one that you would drink.
 Pinot Grigio, Pinot Gris, Sauvignon Blanc, Pinot Blanc are good options.

-- What is cream sherry?
+- WHAT IS CREAM SHERRY?
 It’s a sweet sherry that can be used in cooking.
 You can use dry sherry too, but it won’t add any sweetness to the chowder.

-Lobster Corn Chowder
+Easy Lobster Corn Chowder Recipe

 Ingredients